Generating Potential Income: Options Edition

 Equity securities are subject to market risk which means their value may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
 Investments in equity securities are generally more volatile than other types of securities.
 Technology and Internet-related stocks, especially of smaller, less-seasoned companies tend to be more volatile than the overall market.
 There is no guarantee that dividend-paying stocks will return more than the overall market.
 Dividends are not guaranteed and are subject to change or elimination.

-The investment strategies discussed may not be appropriate for all investors.
+The investment strategies discussed may not be suitable for all investors.
 Investors must make their own decisions based on their specific investment objectives and financial circumstances.
 Additional information is available upon request.

 Wells Fargo Advisors is registered with the U.S. Securities Exchange Commission and the Financial Industry Regulatory Authority, but is not licensed or registered with any financial services regulatory authority outside of the U.S. Non-U.S. residents who maintain U.S.-based financial services account(s) with Wells Fargo Advisors may not be afforded certain protections conferred by legislation and regulations in their country of residence in respect of any investments, investment transactions or communications made with Wells Fargo Advisors.